hugerte/hugerte/.github/ISSUE_TEMPLATE/bug_report.md

 - Worked in version: …

 ## ❤️ Thank you
 Thank you for taking the time to submit us this bug report!
-Maybe you have another two minutes for quickly [filling out a survey](https://hugerte.org)?
-Just in case.
 _(Please delete this section.)_

 ---